SantiRodas/Sede-bancaria/README.md

-# Sede bancaria
+# Bank headquarters

-Este programa funcional permite tener un mayor control de tiempo en cada una de las operaciones bancarias que un banco puede realizar.
+This functional program allows to have a greater control of time in each one of the banking operations that a bank can carry out.
-Desde el manejo de las filas con prioridas, hasta la utilizacion de una base de datos del sistema, el software optimiza de manera exponencial el lugar.
+From the management of the priority rows, to the use of a system database, the software exponentially optimizes the place.
-Ademas, una interfaz simple y minimalista permite el correcto uso para los usuarios que la manejan.
+In addition, a simple and minimalist interface allows the correct use for the users who handle it.

-## Requisitos del programa
+## Program requirements
-* Software Java instalado.
+* Java software installed.
-* Eclipse funcional.
+* Eclipse functional.
 * JavaFx.

-## Utilizar el programa
+## Use the program
-* Clonar el repositorio.
+* Clone the repository.
-* Acceder a la carpeta "Codigo/Headquarter"
+* Access the folder "Codigo / Headquarter"
-* Importar a Eclipse.
+* Import to Eclipse.
-* Ejecutar la clase Main en el paquete application.
+* Execute the Main class in the application package.

-## Etapas de construccion
+## Stages of construction

-1. Analisis
+1. Analysis
 * https://github.com/SantiRodas/Sede-bancaria/blob/master/Documentacion/Informacion.pdf

-2. Diseño
+2. Design
 * https://github.com/SantiRodas/Sede-bancaria/tree/master/Documentacion

-3. Codigo
+3. Code
 * https://github.com/SantiRodas/Sede-bancaria/tree/master/Codigo/Headquarter/src

 4. Test
 * https://github.com/SantiRodas/Sede-bancaria/tree/master/Codigo/Headquarter/test

-## Pruebas unitarias
+## Unit tests
 1. (Collections)
 * Hash Table
 * Priority Queue